 What's the difference between SD-WAN and SASE?

 SD-WAN handles intelligent routing between locations.
 SASE (Secure Access Service Edge) adds cloud-based security — firewall, ZTNA, SWG — on top.
-We deploy both together for clients who need full network security coverage.
+We place the partner that deploys both together for clients who need full network security coverage.